jedcn/coffeelint-prefer-poet-mode/README.md

 You pay close attention to the characters on the screen.

+And then you start paying as much attention to whitespace as you do to the non-whitespace.

-You develop a taste that every **single character** matters, and you look at code like this:
+And once you start thinking that every **single character** matters, and you look at code like this:

 ```coffeescript
 eight = Math.pow(2, 3)
 ```

-And you think, "C'mon!
-Why not write it lke this:"
+And you think, "Argh!
+That's ghastly!
+Why not write it like this?"

 ```coffeescript
 eight = Math.pow 2, 3
 ```

+Phew!
+So much better.

 And if you think like this, well, this [coffeelint][coffeelint.org] custom rule might be for you.